-PRINT Student's Full Legal Name Student's Date of Birth PRINT Parent/Guardian Full Legal Name or Eligible Student Full Legal Name Parent/Guardian Signature or Eligible Student Signature Date
+PRINT Parent/Guardian Full Legal Name or Eligible Student Full Legal Name Parent/Guardian Signature or Eligible Student Signature

+Date:

 Use of Student Work in School Publications

 Occasionally, IDEA Public Schools wishes to display or publish a student's name and photo along with student artwork, photos taken by the student, or other original work on the school's website, a website affiliated or sponsored by the school (such as a classroom website), on social media accounts operated by IDEA Public Schools, and in school publications.
 IDEA Public Schools agrees to use these student projects in this manner.